-Zacarias has held solo exhibitions at the Brooklyn Museum, Praxis Gallery, the National Arts Club, and Art at Viacom in New York; and at the Brattleboro Museum, Vermont.
-She has taken part in group exhibitions at the British Society of American Art, Praxis Gallery, Y Gallery, Rush Arts Gallery and El Museo del Barrio.
+Zacarias has held solo exhibitions at the Brooklyn Museum, Sapar Contemporary, Praxis Gallery, the National Arts Club, and Art at Viacom in New York; and at Wasserman Projects, Detroit, and the Brattleboro Museum, Vermont.
+She has taken part in group exhibitions at the Mexican Cultural Institute, the British Society of American Art, Praxis Gallery, Y Gallery, No Longer Empty and El Museo del Barrio.

 She has received large-scale permanent site-specific commissions from the Seattle-Tacoma International Airport, Facebook, the William Vale Hotel in Brooklyn, and the U.S. Consulate in Monterrey, Mexico.
 Her murals can be found in Washington, D.C., Virginia, Connecticut, Ohio, Mexico, and Guatemala.
-She has had residencies at the Vermont Studio Center; the University of Connecticut, Storrs; and the Corcoran School of Art, Washington, D.C., among others.
-She was profiled in the Art21 “New York Close Up” series in 2013, 2014, and 2016.
+She has held residencies at the Vermont Studio Center; the University of Connecticut, Storrs; and the Corcoran School of Art, Washington, D.C., among others.
+She was profiled in Art21’s “New York Close Up” series in 2013, 2014, and 2016.

 Zacarias received her BA from Kenyon College, Gambier, Ohio, and her MFA from Hunter College, New York.
-She lives between Brooklyn and Mexico City.
+She is represented by Sapar Contemporary in New York and Galería Alterna in Mexico City.
+She currently lives between Brooklyn, Seattle and Mexico City.